Icelk/std-dev/README.md

 We're ever expanding, but for now the following are implemented.

 -   Standard deviation
-- Fast median and mean for large datasets with limited options of values
+-   Fast median and mean for large datasets with limited options of values ([clusters](#clusters))
+-   O(n) - linear time - algorithms, both for arbitrary generic lists (any type of number) and clusters:
+    -   percentile
+        -   median
+    -   standard deviation
+    -   mean
 -   [Ordinary least square](https://en.wikipedia.org/wiki/Ordinary_least_squares) for linear and polynomial regression
 -   Exponential/growth and power regression, with **correct handling of negatives**
+-   "best fit" method if you don't know which regression model to use.
+-   (binary) A basic plotting feature to preview the equation in relation to the input data

 # Usage